tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 example
 : dwc:phylum="Tracheophyta": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:phylum has an equivalent at the rank of Phylum in the bdq:sourceAuthority.
 GBIF.org uses Trachyophyta for the Phylum including ferns"

-Given these properties, it should be straightforward to understand the expected behavior of an implementation of this test.
-This section gives further guidance on how to interpret these properties in order to produce an implementation that follows this specification.
+Given these properties, it should be straightforward to understand the expected behavior of an implementation of this Test.
+This section gives further guidance on how to interpret these properties in order to produce an implementation that follows this Specification.

 #### 2.3.2.1 Response as Shorthand for a Set of bdqffdq Concepts (non-normative)